Frequently Asked Questions

 Any incoming kindergarten student enrolling in a participating public or public charter school is eligible to opt-in to the Jackson Saves program, as part of the kindergarten enrollment process.
 All kindergarteners who opt into the program will receive a $50.00 opening deposit into their Jackson Saves account.
 (Opening deposit is based on the availability of funds.)

-The program is managed by CP Federal Credit Union in partnership with the Jackson Community Foundation and the Jackson Intermediate School District.
+The program is managed by TRUE Community Credit Union in partnership with the Jackson Community Foundation, the Jackson Intermediate School District and your child’s school.

 Jackson Saves Accounts are deposit only accounts.
 The account is comprised of a share savings account and two 12-month renewable share certificates (CDs).